Exellanix/AdvancedCombat/README.md

 # AdvancedCombat
-The plugin the handles most of the actual combat for ExellPvP
+The plugin that handles most of the actual combat for ExellPvP